INTRODUCTION

 LONG-TERM HEALTH AND WELLBEING ADVANTAGES

 Choosing a dairy-free lifestyle can yield significant long-term health and wellbeing advantages.
-Reduced exposure to dairy hormones may lower the risk of cancer while also supporting improved digestion, reduced inflammation and better nutrient absorption.
+Reduced exposure to dairy hormones may lower the risk of cancer while also supporting improved digestion, reduced inflammation and enhanced nutrient absorption.
 Increased consumption of plant-based foods provides antioxidants and fibre that boost the immune system.
 Ultimately, embracing a dairy-free diet contributes to enhanced vitality, better disease prevention and a higher quality of life over the long term.

 CONCLUSION